shnoh171/shnoh171.github.io/_posts/2018-11-21-codeforces-round-521-div3.md

 - I did not read the problem carefully and dive to the problem.
 I wasted much time due to misunderstanding the question.
 - After solving the problem, I did not verify that the code was correct.

-My thoughts to the problems up to E are as follows.
+My thoughts to the problems up to D are as follows.

 ### A. Frog Jumping